 How far is Esperance from Perth, and how long will the road trip take?

 This route is significantly longer than traveling directly.
-At 14 hours 20 minutes and 1,250 km, the Coastal Route is a more serious undertaking.
+At 14 hours, 20 minutes, and 1,250 kilometres, the Coastal Route is a more serious undertaking.
 But if you have the time, it's well worth it.

-Alternatively, you could travel inland via Wave Rock, near Hyden, which will take you around 8 hours and 30 minutes.
-This route is much shorter, at only 750 km.
+Alternatively, you could travel inland via Wave Rock, which will take you around 7 hours and 50 minutes.
+This route is much shorter, at only 720 kilometres.

 Best road trip route from Perth to Esperance